 — Rees Mithra Yan, Third Perseus Expedition, Imperial Institute of Xenology

-The Soft Ones are, next to the Muuh, the oldest known species encountered by the terragens.
-Just like the Muuh they are based on a cold biochemistry, something that has likely contributed to the longevity of the species.
+The Soft Ones are, next to the Muuh, the oldest known species encountered by Terragens.
+Like the Muuh they are based on a cold biochemistry, something that has likely contributed to the longevity of the species, though the Soft Ones are quite radically different in the fundamentals of their biochemistry.
 They were first encountered by Metasoft scouts in 8294, and later both the Solar Dominion and Sophic League have opened contact with them.
 They live on a number of scattered planets in the counterspinward Perseus Arm, apparently a conservative remnant of a more dynamic species.
-It is now known that the Soft Ones were infact raised to sentience by the Muuh, derived from a provolved indigenous cold chemistry biota.
+It is now known that the Soft Ones were in fact raised to sentience by the Muuh, derived from a provolved indigenous cold chemistry biota.

 A Soft One is covered by a very flexible and resilient skin, which protects its gelatinous interior.
 It completely lacks any internal or external skeleton, and instead of muscles it has specialized gels linked to the skin which contract and expand.
 A rip through the skin can be quite deadly, as the gel inside quickly pours out.
 To counter this, the interior is divided into flexible compartments not unlike the juice compartments of a citrus fruit.

-The skin of the pods is more flexible than the rest, and also functions as a kind of simple hands.
+The skin of the pods is more flexible than the rest, allowing them to function as hands.
 Soft Ones are able to control their shape by extending or withdrawing parts of the skin so well they can manipulate objects like a rather clumsy human.
 On the other hand, they can also get as many opposable thumbs they wish if they need them by changing pod shape.

 Soft Ones traditionally feed on smaller prey which they silently glide towards, subdue by gliding on top of, and then carefully crush using ice pieces.
 They then scoop the remains into mouth-orifices located on the undersides of the pods, where the food is digested and the wastes finally expelled as the liquid that helps them to glide.
 The Soft Ones still enjoy hunting today, although artificial food is commonplace.